sallyklpoon/python-functions/README.md

 , if you will.
 First off the function phone itself will append translated characters to a new string for translated_phone.
 If the character isn't a "-" character, then we will ask ALPHA_TO_NUMBER to get a translation result to append to the translated_phone number.
 To keep the functions short, this helper function will then send the alphanumeric character off to the right path for mapping translation.
-The 'sub-functions' the character will be mapped.
+The 'sub-functions' (MAP_2TO5 and MAP_6TO9) performs the task of mapping to the character to the correct number.

 **Pattern Matching:** Each alphanumeric character in the list will need to be looked at and will require the use of the exact same steps for translation.
 Thus, I've used a for-loop to go through each character and have each of them be